Repair or replace? An honest decision guide

 - The OS no longer gets security updates for the model.

 If we say it, we mean it.
 A free diagnosis that ends in “don’t bother” is a good day’s work, it saves you money and protects our reputation.
-That’s not a contradiction; it’s how the shop has stayed open for nine years.
+That’s not a contradiction; it’s how a repair shop earns trust.

 Read next

-Read more →Affordable phone screen repair in Courtice
+Read article →Affordable phone screen repair in Courtice

 Read more →